usdot-fhwa-stol/v2x-ros-driver/README.md

 # V2X-ROS-driver
 V2X-ROS-driver is the driver for use with V2X radios.
 It implements the communication interface allowing UPER-encoded SAE J2735 communication to be exposed to a ROS network using [carma_driver_msgs/msg/ByteArray] (https://github.com/usdot-fhwa-stol/carma-msgs/blob/develop/carma_driver_msgs/msg/ByteArray.msg).
 It has been tested with SAE J2735 2016 but can support later versions as well.

-# CARMAPlatform
+# CARMA Platform
-The driver was initially developed for CARMAPlatform.
-The primary CARMAPlatform repository can be found [here](https://github.com/usdot-fhwa-stol/carma-platform) and is part of the [USDOT FHWA STOL](https://github.com/usdot-fhwa-stol/) github organization.
-Documentation on how the CARMAPlatform functions, how it will evolve over time, and how you can contribute can be found at the above links as well
+The driver was initially developed for CARMA Platform.
+The primary CARMA Platform repository can be found [here](https://github.com/usdot-fhwa-stol/carma-platform) and is part of the [USDOT FHWA STOL](https://github.com/usdot-fhwa-stol/) github organization.
+Documentation on how the CARMA Platform functions, how it will evolve over time, and how you can contribute can be found at the above links as well

 ## Contribution
 Welcome to the CARMA contributing guide.
 Please read this guide to learn about our development process, how to propose pull requests and improvements, and how to build and test your changes to this project.
 [CARMA Contributing Guide](https://github.com/usdot-fhwa-stol/carma-platform/blob/develop/Contributing.md)